lesleyrs/Client3/README.md

 You might want the updated [PowerShell](https://github.com/PowerShell/PowerShell) for run.ps1

-NOTE: currently bignum lib isn't working with tcc on windows and gives [invalid memory access](https://lists.nongnu.org/archive/html/tinycc-devel/2024-12/msg00020.html) so we use openssl

-TODO:
 ```
-confirm win9x work still (with old openssl or mingw-gcc with libtom), maybe add screenshot to /docs
+TODO: confirm win9x work still (with old openssl or mingw-gcc with libtom), maybe add screenshot to /docs
-do we assume windows 95 has -lws2_32, otherwise re-add -lwsock32 and remove -DMODERN_POSIX in batch file
+TODO: do we assume windows 95 has -lws2_32, otherwise re-add -lwsock32 and remove -DMODERN_POSIX in batch file
-make win9x compatible batch file (no delayed expansion?) right now needs to build from more modern system
+TODO: make win9x compatible batch file (no delayed expansion?) right now needs to build from more modern system
-clean up ps1 script so it doesn't need to be modified
+TODO: clean up ps1 script so it doesn't need to be modified
 ```

 ### Linux GNU or musl